paralab/Dendro-GR/README.md

     Your browser does not support the video tag.
     </video>

- BSSN variable chi with refinement
+ BSSN variable chi with underlying refinement

   </div>
 </div>